 - Daily churn: -180.35 claims cleared from the backlog

-Comparing the May 2018 veterans disability benefits statistics report to January shows the backlog shrank 5.4% this year.
+The May 2018 veterans disability benefits statistics report shows the backlog shrank 5.4% since January.
 That doesn’t sound like much, but as inventory numbers rise, it’s nice to see backlogged claims going down.

 You May Qualify for Free Legal Assistance